 Ten-Year Non-Revenue Fleet Replacement The Non-Revenue Fleet Replacement Plan is a ten-year plan for identifying which non-revenue vehicles need to be replaced with new purchases.
 Non-revenue vehicles do not move passengers, but are cars, trucks, and vans used to transport equipment and staff between District properties and to and from meetings.
-LTD plans to purchase one non-revenue vehicle in the first year of this ten-year plan.
+LTD plans to purchase eight nonrevenue vehicles in FY23.
 The plan will be reviewed annually thereafter, noting the condition of vehicles and available funds.